Zawaddie/Compromising-Active-Directory-TryHackMe-Module/1.Active Directory Basics/readme.md

 The computers and users are organized into a group called a **Windows domain** which is a group of users and computers under the administration of a given organisation.
 The administration of this group is centralised in a single repository known as an **Active Directory (AD)** and controlled by a server called a **Domain Controller (DC).**

-The Domain Controller, a server running the Active Directory.
-It handles, **Login authentication, Security checks** and **Updating of the AD database.**
+The Domain Controller, a server running the Active Directory, handles, **Login authentication, Security checks** and **Updating of the AD database.**

 #### Components on an Active Directory